-Note that the front panel function targets (TIMED, INST 1, etc.) may be of either type.
+Note that the front panel function targets (TIMED, INST 1, etc.) may be either internally or current operated.
 Phase and neutral indicators are current operated only if the instantaneous options are not included and if current operated targets are specified.